bensmithett/element-queries-preso/src/outline.md

 - You probably already know the Media Query breakpoints
   - Because we know where our components will live (even though we're not supposed to, components meant to be independent & isolated)
     - We can kinda cheat
-    - Just use classes!
+    - Just use classes & normal Media Queries!
   - Just normal Responsive Web Design
-  - But with BEM & Sass it really starts to look like a proper isolated component
+  - But with BEM syntax & goodies from Sass it really starts to look like a proper isolated component
   - Not as nice as a pure solution

 - What is a Responsive Component